 4. Hand Out Lots of Catalogs and Business Cards

 Always keep catalogs, brochures and business cards with you.
 They are your friend!
 Once again, don’t just give these materials away to anyone.
 They cost you money so you want to be smart about it.
-Have a conversation with someone first.
+Have a conversation with someone first, before you give them a catalog, brochure or business card.

 Pre-qualify them and see if they have an interest to learn more.
 Only then should you hand them a business card, brochure or catalog.
-And make sure you get their contact information from them so you can follow-up with them at your convenience.
+Also, make sure you get their contact information so you can follow-up with them at your convenience.

 5. Focus On Finding One Customer at a Time